thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 - Javascript
 thumbnail_path: blog/thumbs/lorawan.png
 ---

+This post outlines a tutorial and explanation of how to use the Paho MQTT JavaScript library to build a basic web application to subscribe to MQTT messages from a broker.
+The resultant source code is available: [mqtt-demo.zip]({{ site.baseurl }}/assets/files/mqtt-demo.zip).
+Please feel free to use it as a base in your project.
+The final web application is simple, yet functional.

+{% include figure.html path="blog/posts/mqtt/styled-web-application.png" alt="The completed web application" %}

+## Introduction

 MQTT is a machine-to-machine connectivity/communication protocol.
 So what does this mean?
 MQTT is used by machines (think computer programs) for the transfer of data (think messages).
 Although MQTT has serveral uses, it is exceptionally prominent in the _Internet of Things_.
 The technology suits IoT because it is exceptionally lightweight and provides the functionality to subscribe and publish messages.
 And, of course, it suits IoT because it is naturally a machine-to-machine network.